 - liver disease

-Low levels of uric acid in the urine may suggest:
+In some cases, the test may show lower-than-normal levels of uric acid in the urine.
+This may indicate:

 - lead poisoning